The Trees They Grow So High: Field recordings

-Popular Recordings
+Popular recordings

 Since the 1960s, the song has appeared on albums by many folk-influenced artists, including Joan Baez, who included it on her second album, Joan Baez, Vol. 2 in 1961, as well as Martin Carthy's first LP in 1965.
-Another famous version appeared on Alan Stivell's best-selling 1972 album Olympia live.
+Another famous version appeared on Alan Stivell's best-selling 1972 album Olympia live (À L'Olympia).
 The song was also recorded by Pentangle on their Sweet Child album, Steeleye Span on Now We Are Six (as "Long-A-Growing"), and by Angelo Branduardi (Italian version "Gli Alberi Sono Alti") on his La Luna in 1975.
-Sarah Brightman also recorded the song on her The Trees They Grow So High album.
+Sarah Brightman also recorded the song on her album of the same name.
 An a cappella version appears on Brenda Wootton's 1975 album Starry Gazey Pie, sung in two-part harmony with Robert Bartlett.

-This song was released again as "The Trees, They Do Grow High" By the California-based folk band Golden Bough on their self-named album in 1981.
+This song was released again as "The Trees, They Do Grow High" by the California-based folk band Golden Bough on their self-named album in 1981.
 The song was then included on the album "Contemporary Songs: The Nigh Wind", originally released in 2001.

 In 2002 the song was recorded under the title "Daily Growing" by the Irish band Altan, with Mairead Ní Mhaonaigh singing and Paul Brady contributing as guest singer, on the album The Blue Idol.
 It has been performed in concert by Scottish singer-songwriter Donovan under the title "Young But Growing".
 It was also recorded by Bob Dylan during The Basement Tapes sessions, but was released later on the bootlegs of The Genuine Basement Tapes and later, A Tree With Roots.
-On 4 November 2014, it appeared on the official release, The Bootleg Series Vol. 11: The Basement Tapes Complete.
-In 2009 Show of Hands used the first verse as a refrain on their song "IED", from their album Arrogance Ignorance and Greed.
+On November 4, 2014, it appeared on the official release, The Bootleg Series Vol. 11: The Basement Tapes Complete.
+In 2009, Show of Hands used the first verse as a refrain on their song "IED", from their album Arrogance Ignorance and Greed.

 In 2012, Merrymouth, a folk band led by Simon Fowler of Ocean Colour Scene recorded the song for their eponymous album.

-The Voice of the People includes two recordings by traditional singers: The Bonny Boy sung by Fred Jordan on Volume 3: O’er His Grave the Grass Grew Green – Tragic Ballads, and Young But Growing sung by Mary McGarvey on Good People, Take Warning : Ballads by British and Irish Traditional Singers.
+The Voice of the People includes two recordings by traditional singers: The Bonny Boy sung by Fred Jordan on Volume 3: O’er His Grave the Grass Grew Green: Tragic Ballads, and Young But Growing, sung by Mary McGarvey on Good People, Take Warning: Ballads by British and Irish Traditional Singers.

 The Scottish singer Alasdair Roberts sometimes performs the song unaccompanied, as an encore.

 Irish folk singer Cara Dillon made a free arrangement of the story called "He's Young But He's Growing".

+English folk group The Longest Johns released a version of this song on their YouTube channel in 2024.